 Osteoporosis and Tooth Loss

 The brittle bone disease osteoporosis affects all the bones in your body -- including your jaw bone -- and can cause tooth loss.
 Bacteria from periodontitis, which is severe gum disease, can also break down the jaw bone.
 One kind of osteoporosis medication -- bisphosphonates -- may slightly increase the risk of a rare condition called osteonecrosis, which causes bone death of the jaw.
+This is usually only a concern after involved dental surgery.
 Tell your dentist if you take bisphosphonates.

 Pale Gums and Anemia